wazuh/wazuh-documentation/source/packaging/generate-aix-package.rst

  # ./generate_wazuh_packages.sh -b v3.10.2

- This will generate a 3.10.2 AIX package.
+ This will generate a 3.10.2 Wazuh agent AIX package.

 .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2 -c

- This will generate a 3.10.2 AIX package with checksum.
+ This will generate a 3.10.2 Wazuh agent AIX package with checksum.

  .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2  -p /opt

- This will generate a 3.10.2 AIX package with ``/opt`` as installation directory.
+ This will generate a 3.10.2 Wazuh agent AIX package with ``/opt`` as installation directory.